ravi064/APIGatewayPOC/docs/development/external-authz-implementation-plan.md

     )

     assert response.status_code == 200
-    # Should return all customers (alice has customer-manager role)
+    # Should return all customers (testuser-cm has customer-manager role)

 def test_unknown_user_blocked():
     """Test that users not in authz database are blocked"""